erithmetic/erica.works/_posts/2024-03-12-programming-the-multiverse-part-1.markdown

 Classical computers are great when you want to perform a scripted task quickly.
 They excel at CRUD operations - creating, reading, updating, and deleting data.

-## Quantum computers are weird, but...probably useful for something?
+## Quantum computers are weird, and...probably useful for something?

 QC has traditionally been a hammer in search of nails, but some uses are slowly emerging.
-AI and QC seem to be a promising match.
-But honestly it's just a really fun way to approach problems.
-Instead of scripting out a process, QC finds optimal paths through forests of data.
+AI and QC seem to be a promising match as well as optimizing logistical problems.
+Instead of scripting out a process in steps, QC finds optimal paths through forests of data.
 Whereas classical computers try to Hulk Smash their way into a building, QC tries all the possible secret entrances simultaneously.
+But quantum computers are also a little flakey at the moment.
+Today they require strategies to reduce "noise" and multiple runs to get a set of results that give you an "average" answer.

 ## Wait what does the Multiverse have to do with this?

-One explanation for how quantum mechanics operates (the ["Many Worlds" interpretation](https://en.wikipedia.org/wiki/Many-worlds_interpretation)) states that every moment of reality results from every individual quantum particle "entangling" with another.
-Since this entanglement can happen in any number of ways, every possible way they entangle actually happens and plays out in an infinite number of parallel universes.
+One explanation for how quantum mechanics operates (the ["Many Worlds" interpretation](https://en.wikipedia.org/wiki/Many-worlds_interpretation)) states that every possible thing that can happen is randomly chosen and plays out in an infinite number of parallel universes.
 You just happen to be traveling down a certain strand of reality.
+With quantum computing, we get to "harness" this quantum randomness to solve unique problems.

 So prepare for a mind-bending ride!